diverdown311/LTM_Essentials/docs/Troubleshooting/module1/module1.rst

 - SSL decrypt packet capture

 We will be using a jumpbox to connect to the lab environment.
 Click on the lab link given out during class and select the RDP option to connect to the lab box.

-The credentials will be the following:

-user: user

-password: user

 .. toctree::
    :maxdepth: 1